scoutmachine/web/docs/advanced-development.md

 - `yarn studio` - Opens the Prisma studio on port 5555.
 - `yarn semantic-commit` - HUSKY GIT stuff.

-**Note**: Running `yarn lint` while having a TS-docs folder will take a while as it will lint the documentation as well.

 ## 2: GitHub Actions

 GitHub Actions are used to automate the build and deployment process.
 The GitHub Actions are located in the